erlsci/rebar3_oscmd/README.md

 Whether it is bringing Docker containers up, tagging a new Git release or deleting log files, you should be able to use a single build tool.

+Note about the fork: this project differs from the original in a few minor ways:

+* No uncessary, old, or broken deps
+* Latest version of Erlang is supported in CI/CD
+* More explicit project name (mostly just to avoid confusion in Hex.pm)

 ## How it works

 This is a very simple and straightforward plugin.
 Simply describe your